Apryed/CleanUp-Steam-Fixer/README.md

-# FINALLY - CODE UPGRADE

-A rework on the code has gone through.
-It's been upgraded to PowerShell 5.1 ( Which is installed by default on Win 10 ) - Proved ( Lower versions needs to be tested ).
-It also includes the new way on how steam handles account signatures.

-Note: Batch file SHOULD work fine, will test if it doesn't fail while testing if CMD has elevated rights.

-If in need, you can always install the latest version of "[PowerShell](https://learn.microsoft.com/es-es/powershell/scripting/install/installing-powershell-on-windows)".
-Current latest PowerShell version: 7.4.6.

-Note 2: PowerShell 5.1 requieres to launch the `Start.bat` which is beside it.

 # CleanUp-Steam-Fixer ( Windows Only )

-Delete old unused Steam Files, fix steam Service, implement various fixes for VAC Authentication Error in CSGO, check Windows for inconsistencies ( And fix them ) and Updates.
+Delete old unused Steam Files, fix steam Service, implement various fixes for VAC Authentication Error, check Windows for inconsistencies ( And fix them ) and Updates.

 ## Will it FULLY FIX my problem?

 While it is not 100% guarantee it will fix your problem, it is definitely one of the easiest ways to check multiple problems at once.
 But most of the cases are contained here, so I am confident it will be fixed.

-# What's the use?
+## What's the use?

 Steam becomes corrupted and bulky with the passing of time ( Either by Updates, wrong system shutdowns, system errors, friends -or ourself- changing profile picture too much and so on ).
 Sometimes we get [&#34;VAC AUTHENTICATION ERROR&#34;](https://support.steampowered.com/kb_article.php?ref=2117-ILZV-2837) on CSGO - Don't know about other games.